 (copyright 2021, CLMima)

 Let's talk it out Or we can fight it out Let's at least do something to try it out I know you think I'm crazy But you're still my baby And this silence of years cannot make that go away Last night I dreamed again You knocked at my door I finally got to meet your beautiful little girl The tears of joy scared me awake to the moon peering through my window So many things I've wanted to say Too many times I've wanted to share These moments of our lives simply pass away And I'm wondering again--how are you doing out there?
-If I could scream loud enough For you to hear to hear me I'd bellow out this song In hopes to draw you near me Aunt Teri says, "Hello" Your brother misses you, too I know you'd love his fiancé She's a bright beauty just like you When my husband plays with Asher-- Oh, that's Teri's grandson-- I day dream of your little girl I know we'd have such fun!
+If I could scream loud enough For you to hear to hear me I'd bellow out this song In hopes to draw you near me Aunt Teri says, "Hello" Your brother misses you, too I know he'd be the best uncle For that little, bright beauty I bet she is just like you When my husband plays with Asher-- Oh, that's Teri's grandson-- I day dream of your little girl I know we'd have such fun!
 I know you think I'm crazy But I miss my baby-- This is my every day Old times, new times Joyful times, blue times Run through my mind...
 All the time All that shit when you were a child Was so messed up When we got away, I tried to protect you three But that bastard just would not give up It destroyed parts of me when he got your brother and sister You were just a kid too, then So it was hard to understand Why I wasn't there for you, as much as I should have been I should have just shot the bastard before things got so much worse If I could scream loud enough For you to hear me I'd bellow out this song To tell you I'm so sorry...
 Nina, please come home Let's talk it out Or we can fight it out Let's at least just do something to try it out You are in my every day Like when you sit on my patio swing Well, actually It's Grandma's old thing I cleaned and painted it pretty, just like I think she'd like it We chat while I get dirty with the flowers in my yard And laugh about your little girl playing so sweetly with Mia- Oh, that's my dog Too much time has passed but today doesn't need to be lost You can find me at our hometown...
 There is so, so much more to share And we can talk it out Or we can fight it tout We can whisper or scream But at least let's just give it a try and work it out I know you think I'm crazy So, I was going to ask Pink to bellow out this song In hopes that you will hear it In hopes to bring you home So we can be crazy together again

 Okay… Now I’ll get back to work on “Part Two.” 🙂